nadyaA/PushPlugin/README.md

-# Cordova Push Notifications Plugin for Android and iOS
+# Cordova Push Notifications Plugin for Android, iOS and WP8

 ---